W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/iii-love-without-conflict/index.md

 :::

 ::: details Substituted
-It is surely apparent by now why the ego regards spirit as the-ego’s ‘enemy’.
+It is surely apparent by now why the ego regards spirit as the-ego’s “enemy’.
 ²The ego arose from the separation, and the-ego’s continued existence depends on your continuing belief in the separation.
 ³The ego must offer you some sort of reward for maintaining belief in the separation.
 ⁴All the ego can offer is a sense of temporary existence, which (existence) begins with the-ego’s own beginning and ends with the-ego’s own ending.